kudoleh/iOS-Modular-Architecture/README.md

 # Module's Testing in CI/CD [Optional]:

 * To keep always our modules buildable we need to build and run tests for each module on our Pipeline in CI.
-As example we can use Travis CI and this Fastlane script:
+As example we can use [Fastlane](fastlane/Fastfile) and [Travis CI](.travis.yml):

-        all_modules_schemes = [
-            'ModuleName-Example',
-            ...
-        ]

-        desc "Runs all modules tests"
-        lane :test_all_modules do |options|
+        lane :test do |options|

-        workspace_path = "App.xcworkspace"
+		  # Check if all modules are buildable
 		  all_modules_schemes.each do |s|
-            UI.message "Testing module #{s}"
+		    UI.message "Testing if module #{s} is buildable" scan(
-            scan(
-                workspace: workspace_path,
 		      scheme: s,
-                device: "iPhone Xs Max",
+		      device: simulator,
+		      build_for_testing: true,
 		    )
 		  end

+		  # Run all unit and UI tests, and test if App is buildable
+		  scan(
+		    scheme: "App",
+		    device: simulator,
+		  )

 		end

+      ```
+      os: osx
+	  osx_image: xcode11.2
+	  language: swift
+	  script:
+		- fastlane test

 **Check medium post for more information**: <a href="https://tech.olx.com/modular-architecture-in-ios-c1a1e3bff8e9">Medium Post </a>